sirschrockalot/ai-crm/docs/ui-architecture.md

 ---

 *This document serves as the comprehensive frontend architecture specification for the Presidential Digs CRM project.
 It should be updated as the project evolves and new requirements are identified.*
+*This document serves as the comprehensive frontend architecture specification for the Presidential Digs CRM project.
+It should be updated as the project evolves and new requirements are identified.*